telerik/xaml-docs/controls/radrichtextbox/document-elements/table/working-with-tables.md

 ## Creating a Table Programmatically

 The __RadRichTextBox__ exposes a rich API, which allows you to use various methods to add, modify or delete elements from the [__RadDocument__]({%slug radrichtextbox-features-document-elements-raddocument%}).
-The methods exposed by the API can be wired to a UI and get executed upon user interaction with this UI.
+Information about the table properties and methods can be found here: [Properties and Methods]({%slug radrichtextbox-features-api%})

 #### __[C#] Example 1: Create a Table in Code-Behind__